Political positions of Nigel Farage: NHS

 In 2012, Farage said the NHS might have to be replaced with an insurance-based healthcare system.
 UKIP denied claims it wanted to privatise the NHS.
-In 2015, while acknowledging he had tried and failed to persuade his party to back the policy, Farage said UK politicians would inevitably have to discuss insurance-based healthcare in the future.

 In his 2015 book Farage reflected that, based on his experiences, "the NHS is so over-stretched that if you can afford private health care, you should take it, particularly for diagnostics and preventative medicine.
 In the NHS, the system is so battered and poorly run that unless you are really lucky, you will fall through the cracks.
 The NHS is, however, astonishingly good at critical care.
 But what testicular cancer taught me is that the NHS will probably let you down if you need screening, fast diagnosis and an operation at a time that suits you".
 He supports reform within the NHS, saying that its resources have become stretched due to increased immigration, and blaming Labour for high costs of new hospitals built through private finance initiatives.

 Farage said in 2015 that money which the NHS could have spent on treating taxpayers with serious conditions was instead being spent on recent immigrants with HIV.
 A YouGov poll found 50 per cent of those taking part supported Farage, with 37 per cent saying that he was scaremongering.

 In July 2025, Farage said he would never privatise healthcare in the United Kingdom and would maintain the NHS as free at the point of charge.
 He also said: "If we could get a more efficient better funding model, provided we give free care at the point of delivery, I am prepared to consider anything."
 Farage has also suggested offering tax exemptions for frontline NHS medical staff to encourage more recruitment into the healthcare sector.